 AIDS wasting syndrome isn't a specific disease.
 Someone with AIDS is said to have it when they've lost at least 10% of their body weight, especially muscle.
 They may have also had diarrhea for at least a month, or extreme weakness that's not related to an infection.

 We don't understand it well, but it doesn't happen as much as it used to, thanks to antiretroviral therapy (ART), the drugs that treat HIV.
 Still, it's a significant threat in AIDS patients.
 It makes opportunistic infections, dementia, and death more likely.
 Even a weight loss of 5% can raise your chances of trouble.

 Keep an eye on your weight and eat well, even when you're not hungry.
 Call your doctor if you lose weight suddenly, have severe diarrhea, or get an infection that affects your tummy and guts.

 The top of the list is not taking ART medications, so don't miss a dose.

 You may simply not be eating enough to get the nutrients your body needs to do its best.

-When you have HIV, you burn calories fast.
+When you have HIV, especially if you are not taking ART medications, you burn calories fast.
 This could be because your immune system is working hard, or it may be because HIV has affected the hormones that control your metabolism.
 Whatever the reason, you'll need more calories to keep up your weight.
 This can be a challenge because HIV can take away your appetite.

 Other things that may make you not want to eat and lead to weight loss: